raffadella/bib.py/README.md

 Installation
 ------------

 * Satisfy all requirements.
-On **debian** or **ubuntu** systems, the required python packages may be installed by issuing the comamnd "**apt install python3-requests python3-bibtexparser python3-isbnlib python3-unidecode**".
+On **debian** or **ubuntu** systems, the required python packages may be installed by issuing the command "**apt install python3-requests python3-bibtexparser python3-isbnlib python3-unidecode**".

 * Copy **bib.py** anywhere on your path and ensure it is executable.